Background

 Fish passage: Fish passage facilities were not part of the original dam configuration but were added in 1974.
 The Maine Department of Marine Resources maintains a lease from the Town to operate the fishway but the fishway has not been maintained and does not function.
 Funding from the Department of Marine Resources for repair or maintenance is severely limited.

 Licensing: The hydropower operation holds an exemption from the Federal Energy Regulatory Commission (FERC) because it produces very little power.
-The obligations that come with the FERC exemption have not been analyzed.
+The FERC license is in the process of being surrendered.

 East Elm Street Dam